assyrianic/Harbol-V1/README.md

 * General Tree - each node supports an 'n' number of children nodes.
 * Linked Hashmap (preserves insertion order).
 * JSON-like Key-Value Configuration File Parser (allows retrieving data from keys through python-style pathing).
+* General plugin system manager that is designed to be wrapped around to provide an easy-to-setup plugin API and plugin SDK.

 ## Usage